What are the Environmental Humanities?

 Environmental humanists encourage us to understand biogeophysical systems, cultivate broader prospectives, envision auspicious futures, and participate imaginatively in shifting the narrative about who we are, where we are going, and how we will get there.

-Director, Environmental Humanities Initiative (EHI), Professor, Department of English and Senior Sustainability Scholar, Global Institute of Sustainability and Innovation
+–Joni Adamson President’s Professor and Founding Director, Environmental Humanities Initiative (EHI), Distinguished Sustainability Scholar, Global Institute of Sustainability and Innovation